rajnathsah/rajnathsah.github.io/_posts/2019-11-27-shell-script-linux-command.md

 crontab -e -u oracle # for specific user
 ```
 Format:
 Seconds Minutes Hours Day_of_the_month Month Day_of_the_week Year <command/filename>
 Param details:
 ![Cron Job]({{site.baseurl}}/assets/img/crontab_param.png)

 Example to run a cleanup script called "/root/weekly_cleanup.sh" at 01:00 each Sunday.
-Any output or errors from the script are redirected to the "/tmp/weekly_cleanup.log" file, to prevent a build up of mails to root.
+Any output or errors from the script are redirected to the "/tmp/weekly_cleanup.log" file, to prevent a build up of mails to user.
 ```shell
 0 1 * * 0 /root/weekly_cleanup.sh >> /tmp/weekly_cleanup.log 2>&1
 ```